KQM-git/TCL/docs/general-mechanics/resources-and-efficiency.md

 * Some Skills and Overloads can harvest.
 Characters like Bennett and Xingqiu can harvest using E Skills, while Razor can harvest with E only if he uses Overload.
 * Melee normal attacks can sometimes whiff on a tree.
 This still marks the tree and enables harvesting via Elemental Skill.

+### Tree Mark Mechanics
+* Tree marks last for 5 seconds and cannot be extended with subsequent hits during this duration.
+* Marking trees and the duration of the mark are both client-side.

 ## Evidence Vault

 <Card item={require('../evidence/general-mechanics/resources-and-efficiency.md')} />